Single Parent Ministry From a Dad’s Point of View

-A Children’s Ministry Magazine interview on single parent ministry from a dad’s point of view.
+An interview on single parent ministry from a dad’s point of view.

 One out of every four kids in your church is part of a single-parent family.
 Whether it’s by death or divorce, it’s a sad but growing statistic.
 With that in mind, how well does your ministry meet the needs of these children, as well as their parents?

 David Purvis, a single father of four, created the Facebook page “Single Parent and Serving Him,” a place that serves up advice and inspiration.
-So far, the group has over 4,600 likes.
+So far, the group has over 3,600 likes.
 It has served as a virtual water cooler for single parents to share stories and fellowship.
-I talked to David about his site and to get his take on how churches handle single parent families.
+We talked to David about his site and to get his take on how churches handle single parent families.
 Here is what he had to say.

 Tell us a little about yourself.
 Why did you want to create the “Single Parent and Serving Him” Facebook page?

-David Purvis (DP): Seeing as how I was raised in an orphanage, I was lacking a lot of what most kids have: an example of how their parents did what they did.
+David: Seeing as how I was raised in an orphanage, I was lacking a lot of what most kids have: an example of how their parents did what they did.
 So when I was divorced (my youngest was five months old), I relied on my heavenly father to guide me as to how to know what to do and when with my three boys and one daughter.
 Parenting doesn’t come with a handbook and single parenting doesn’t, either.
 So if I can help someone else to help someone on the learning curve, that’s what I want to do.

 How can children’s ministers do a better job when it comes to working with children and their single parents?
 What should they do differently, and is there anything they shouldn’t do?

-DP: Single parent children need everything that every other kid needs: love, attention, structure, and affirmation.
+David: Children with single parents need everything that every other kid needs: love, attention, structure, and affirmation.
 More times than not, children of a single parent have a bit more responsibility than children from a two-parent family.
 They also tend to have trust issues, (whether) from being hurt by a parent or from the situation.
 The kids, as well as the parents, need to be told and shown that God doesn’t hate divorced people or children, he hates divorce.

-(What ministers can do is) tend to the kids’ needs.
+[What ministers can do is] tend to the kids’ needs.
 They should communicate with the parent if there are issues or areas of concern that they can have a one-on-one about.
 Affirm, affirm, and affirm some more that they are not less of a person just because they don’t have two parents at home.

 How important is it for the church to step up in the area of single-parent ministry?

-DP: I think this is a very good question.
+David: I think this is a very good question.
 While I am very happy and active in my church and we don’t have anything for single parents, I think it’s a VERY huge void that needs to be filled.
 I honestly think that most churches deal primarily with couples’ counseling and helping with marital issues, but drop the ball if all that fails.
 [I think it’s] due to the simple fact that divorce is seen as a taboo situation, and most people are afraid that they might “catch it” if they get too close.
 The church is a hospital for the wounded children of God — married, single, divorced, widowed — it doesn’t matter.
 Four very important words: hurt people, hurt people.
 And on the flip side: healed people, heal people.
 Our love for Christ is only as real as our love for our neighbor.